c0nrad/mulbrute/README.md

 ## Overview

+This program brute forces through a large combination of quantum circuits in order to find an efficient multiplication circuit for arbitrary qubit register size.

+## Background

 It's hard to do multiplication with Quantum Circuits.
 Current multiplication circuits require a large number of qubits which we don't have.

 The goal of this project is to see if we can make the circuit for "A=A\*B" smaller.